memph1024/swapdex-documentation/docs/get-started/index.md

 # <b>Getting Started</b>

-It's time to get started on the Phoenix network!
+It's time to get started on the Kusari network!
 Please check out our recommended list for getting started.

 ## Brand new to blockchain?